 My cousin suggested putting the milk into ice cubes to get it to be more slushy like Tim Horton’s, but I have not tried it this way yet, but it is on my list to attempt.

-I’ve given it a good run, and I enjoy it more “creamy tasting” rather than “sweet,” so I’ll just be sticking more with a Double-Double style.
-But what I do love about this recipe is it’s straightforward to tweak and add.
+I’ve given it a good run, and I enjoy it more “creamy tasting” rather than “sweet,” so I’ll stick more with a Double-Double style.
+But I love this recipe because it’s straightforward to tweak and add.

 This drink has become very popular in my house, and my 1/2 pot of cold coffee is no longer going down the drain.
 My 16-year son prefers it to be sweeter, so he will add vanilla and flavoured cream.